 There are lots of advantages to getting people to submit testimonials.
 First, though, you need to learn how to write a testimonial yourself.

 Start by describing a problem to solve or a goal to hit.
 This is what you wanted to achieve when you first bought the product.

 Next, delve into some background information.
 Why were you interested in the product?
 What compelled you to search for it.

 The rest of the testimonial should be devoted to illustrating the product’s benefits, demonstrating how you overcame objections, providing specific details, and adding extras like the creator’s name and the author’s personal information.

 You can use the examples we showcased to help you create your own testimonials page.
 Plus, once you’ve practiced writing your own, you’ll know how to spot a great testimonial when one of your customers submits it.

-Just remember that your customers won’t always review your products on their own.
+Just remember - your customers won’t always review your products on their own.
 You need to ask them.
 Email outreach is the most effective strategy, but you can also send out requests on social media or your blog.